-- a) As set out in the Article 9(1) of EMIR, "Counterparties and CCPs shall ensure that the details of any derivative contract they have concluded and of any modification or termination of the contract are reported to a trade repository".
+- a) As set out in the Article 9(1) of EMIR, "Counterparties and CCPs shall ensure that the details of any derivative contract they have concluded and of any modification or termination of the contract are reported in accordance with paragraphs 1a to 1f of this Article to a trade repository".
 Consequently, the counterparties will be required to submit the reports related to the old outstanding trades only when a reportable event (i.e. modification or termination of the trade) takes place.
 All the reports submitted upon the application data of the revised technical standards on reporting under EMIR must be compliant with those standards, irrespective of when the original trade was concluded. - b) Validation rules to be applied upon the application date of the revised technical standards on reporting will be amended to account for the changes introduced in the revision of the standards.
-TRs will be expected to apply those rules to all the reports. - In particular, the TRs will be expected to verify if the report contains all the fields specified as mandatory or conditionally mandatory for a given action type.
+TRs will be expected to apply those rules to all the reports.

+In particular, the TRs will be expected to verify if the report contains all the fields specified as mandatory or conditionally mandatory for a given action type.
 For example, the counterparties that are obliged to submit daily "Valuation" reports will need to provide the newly required information on the initial and variation margins.